 To be eligible for appointment as a senior lecturer, the candidate should have the PhD degree or its equivalent and should have demonstrated ability as an effective teacher of history.
-Senior lecturers will teach undergraduate courses only.
+Senior lecturers will teach courses only at the 5000 level or lower.
 Their teaching must be evaluated by their students and by the chair or his/her designee.
 Senior lecturers may be reappointed only if their teaching is effective and the department has a continuing need for their services.
 Senior lecturers are compensated but are not eligible for tenure or promotion.
-The initial appointment for a senior lecturer should generally not exceed one year.
+The initial appointment for a senior lecturer cannot exceed one year.
+Second and subsequent contracts for senior lecturers cannot exceed three years.